 Updating your Communications Preferences

 We will respect your email privacy.
-You will not receive unsolicited mail from the Foundation unless you have agreed to receiving communications from us.
-When contacting you via our newsletter we will always provide an unsubscribe link in the footer of the email, alternatively you can unsubscribe from other email communications by replying to the sender.
+You will not receive unsolicited marketing mail from the Foundation unless you have agreed to receiving communications from us.
+When contacting you via our newsletter we will always provide an unsubscribe link in the footer of the email.
+You can unsubscribe from other marketing emails by replying to the sender.

-While they are on the Programme, they are not able to turn off their email notifications completely, as they contain important programme information.
+While participants are on the programme, they are not able to turn off their email notifications completely, as they contain important programme information.
 However, users are able to change the frequency they receive notifications by going to their profile settings.

 Who do we share your personal data with?